Arson is likely cause of fire that shut down Los Angeles’ I-10 indefinitely, investigators say. Here’s what we know – KION546

 The preliminary investigation determined that the overnight fire was started with “malice intent” and was “set intentionally,” Newsom announced Monday.

-But the state fire marshal’s office is still piecing together other key details, including how the fire was ignited and whether multiple people were involved in the incident, which is believed to be arson, Berlant said.
+Some preliminary tips have already been submitted, he added, encouraging others who may have information to come forward.

-Some preliminary tips have already been submitted, Newsom said, encouraging others who may have information to come forward.
+Thestate fire marshal’s office isstill piecing together other key details, including how the fire was ignited and whether multiple people were involved in the incident, which is believed to be arson, Berlant said.

 Investigators have sifted through the fire’s rubble in search of evidence and are working with Los Angeles firefighters to canvass the surrounding neighborhoods for potential witnesses and video footage, the fire marshal added.